 Nearly 1 in 10 people in the United States have some form of hearing loss so chances are you know someone affected by it, either personally or through a loved one.
-This means that there is probably someone in your life that could benefit from the services at Deaf Adult Services (DAS).
+This means that there is probably someone in your life that could benefit from the services at Deaf Access Services (DAS).

 Not only do we provide services for people in the Deaf community that were born deaf or became deaf as children, we also assist individuals that have become deaf over time.
 Everyone with hearing loss that comes to DAS can receive help such as; utilizing assistive devices, learning sign language, employment support, and advocacy education.
 DAS serves individuals of all ages.